Empty properties and second homes

 From 1 April 2025, you’ll be charged double the amount of council tax you would normally pay.
 This is known as a second home premium.

-Apply for a second home discount
+Apply for a second home for your job discount

 If you’re no longer using your property as a second home